robert19066/Marker-Code-Editor/README.md

 **Steps:**
 1️⃣ Download `MarkerEditor_V{version}_NSIS.exe` from [Releases].
 2️⃣ Run the installer.
 3️⃣ Launch Marker Site Builder from your Start Menu.

+### Updating
+For NSIS:
+- Take the new exe file
+- Run it
+- Your Marker version should be updated!

 ---